Source: DirecTV offering Sunday Ticket refunds

-DirecTV is offering unprecedented refunds for those fans who want to cancel their NFL Sunday Ticket package, if they inform the company that they are doing so due to the recent protests during the national anthem, a source confirmed to ESPN.
+DirecTV is offering unprecedented refunds for fans who want to cancel their NFL Sunday Ticket package, if they inform the company that they are doing so due to the recent protests during the national anthem, a source confirmed.

-Once the season starts, fans usually are stuck with their subscription, but AT&T, which owns DirecTV, decided to change the policy due to the sensitivity of the issue.
+Once the season starts, fans usually cannot cancel their subscriptions, but AT&T, which owns DirecTV, decided to change the policy due to the sensitivity of the issue.
 The price of the package, which allows fans to get out-of-market games, is about $280.

-An AT&T spokesperson declined to confirm the policy and said the company would have no numbers to share.
+An AT&T spokesperson declined to confirm the cancellation policy and said the company would have no numbers to share.

 The exemption was first reported by The Wall Street Journal.

-Roughly 180 players chose not to stand for the national anthem in Week 3, while three teams -- the Tennessee Titans, Pittsburgh Steelers and Seattle Seahawks -- did not come to the sidelines for the anthem.
+Roughly 180 players chose not to stand for the national anthem in Week 3, while three teams -- the Tennessee Titans, Pittsburgh Steelers and Seattle Seahawks -- did not come to the sideline for the anthem.
 On Monday night, the Dallas Cowboys chose to kneel in unison before the anthem.

 Players were emboldened after being challenged by President Donald Trump, who Friday night at a speech in Alabama, encouraged NFL owners to "fire" players who didn't stand for the national anthem.